ryanbekhen/nanoproxy/README.md

 ### Installation

+You have multiple options for installing NanoProxy:

+#### 1. Download from GitHub Releases

+You can download the latest release of NanoProxy from the [GitHub Releases page](https://github.com/ryanbekhen/nanoproxy/releases).
+Choose the appropriate installer for your operating system.

+#### 2. Build from Source

 1. Clone this repository: `git clone https://github.com/ryanbekhen/NanoProxy.git`
 2. Navigate to the project directory: `cd NanoProxy`
+3. Run the proxy server: `go build -o nanoproxy proxy.go`

 ### Usage

-1. Run the proxy server: `go run proxy.go`
+1. Run the proxy server: `./nanoproxy`
 2. The proxy will start listening on the default address and port (:8080) and use default configuration values.

 ### Running on Docker